-This award provides support for emerging investigators to conduct original research that utilizes Green-Wood’s landscape and collections to advance the study of urban ecology and/or climate resilience.
+The Green-Wood Research Fellowship Award in Urban Environmental Science provides support for emerging investigators to conduct original research that utilizes the landscape and collections of The Green-Wood Cemetery and Historic Fund to advance the study of urban ecology and/or climate resilience.

-Green-Wood is a world-renowned arboretum featuring a dynamic living collection of trees and shrubs including 695 unique tree species and cultivars.
+Green-Wood is a world-renowned arboretum featuring a dynamic living collection comprised of about 8,000 specimens representing 695 taxa, 61 taxonomic families, and 159 different genera.
 Some of Green-Wood’s oldest specimens predate the Cemetery’s founding in 1838, and the collection continues to grow—each new planting is selected for its climate adaptiveness, wildlife value, enhancement of the beauty of the landscape, and resilience.
-Every year Green-Wood’s living collection is responsible for sequestering approximately 264,000 lbs. of carbon dioxide, removing 12,000 lbs. of pollution from the air, and preventing 2,620,000 gallons of stormwater from overwhelming Brooklyn’s sewage system.
+Every year Green-Wood’s living collection is responsible for sequestering 264,000 lbs. of carbon dioxide, removing 12,000 lbs. of pollution from the air we breathe, and mitigating 2,620,000 gallons of stormwater from overwhelming Brooklyn’s sewage system.

-In addition, researchers will have access to landscape assets; data associated with plant records and wildlife; map layers; Esri GIS software and mobile app tools; support staff who can operate digging machines and electricians to assist with monitoring and other devices; storage space for equipment; freezers and refrigerators to store samples temporarily; and office space with desktops.
+In addition to the monetary award, researchers will have access to landscape assets; data associated with plant records and wildlife; map layers; Esri GIS software and mobile app tools; support staff who can operate digging machines and electricians to assist with monitoring and other devices; storage space for equipment; freezers and refrigerators to store samples temporarily; and office space with desktops.

 Awards are granted through a competitive review process including Green-Wood staff and other qualified experts.
 Selection of recipient(s) will be based on the expertise of the applicant and their readiness to conduct the proposed research; the quality of the proposed research; and the relevance of the proposed research to Green-Wood’s collections and the goals of the award.
 Applicants may propose any project that spans the natural and environmental science fields and that focuses on urban ecology and/or climate resilience.
 Examples might include: